guemax/tracker/README.md

 # Show number of code lines and comments written for this project
 python3 -m make count

+# Export Tracker into an executable file
+python3 -m make build
 ```

 If you want to contribute to the project, please submit your ideas through a pull request.